Perhaps you have something called chronic metabolic syndrome.

 And of course, if you have chronic pain like 100 million in the US, you won’t be doing major exercise anytime soon.
-But your doctor can stil send you for light physical therapy, pool therapy, massage therapy, or rehabilitation.
-Go ahead and Ask.
+But your doctor can still send you for light physical therapy, pool therapy, massage therapy, or rehabilitation.
+Go ahead and ask.

 Your best bet is to exercise, even if you have an ideal weight.
 Or do you already have metabolic syndrome?
 You do if you have 3 of the 5 Signs:

 - A large waistline – central adiposity – almost 2 billion people are obese, a pro-inflammatory state.

 - High blood pressure – hypertension – (33.5% of adults) – Treatment is needed at 140/90 mmHg for age 30-59, and at 150/90 mmHg for age over 60.

 - High blood sugar – (34% of adults) Glucose intolerance.